 - Public hospitals.
 These are government-owned medical and surgical institutions that provide free services to the public.
-These are usually very large hospitals normally located in the city centres.
-A public hospital offers a wide array of services from ambulatory care, surgery to emergency cases.
+These are usually very large hospitals normally located in the city centers.
+A public hospital offers a wide array of services from ambulatory care and surgery to emergency cases.

 - Private hospitals.
 Most private hospitals provide people a choice of doctor.
-Due to a more personalised approach of care to patients, private hospitals provide better services yet come with a fee.
+Due to a more personalized approach to care for patients, private hospitals provide better services yet come with a fee.

 - Ambulance.
-The use of ambulance is part of the emergency medical services in Australia.
-This includes land ambulance (the most common), air ambulance (the use of helicopters) and first responders (provision of rapid response to the scene).
+The use of ambulances is part of the emergency medical services in Australia.
+This includes a land ambulance (the most common), air ambulance (the use of helicopters), and first responders (provision of rapid response to the scene).
 To ask for ambulance assistance, dial 000.

 - Community health centers.
-Community health centers, or simply called health centers, are clinics situated in districts and communities that are housed with general practitioners and nurses.
-Like hospitals, community health centers offer health support services as well as advices to people in community.
-Most common services offered in community health centers are counseling, vaccination and health education.
+Community health centers simply called health centers, are clinics situated in districts and communities that are housed by general practitioners and nurses.
+Like hospitals, community health centers offer health support services as well as advice to people in the community.
+The most common services offered in community health centers are counseling, vaccination, and health education.

 - Women health centers.
-The main purpose of women health centers is to improve the health and well-being of women in Australia.
-Some major services offered by women health centers are health checks, counseling services, support for abused women, breast cancer care, etc.
+The main purpose of women’s health centers is to improve the health and well-being of women in Australia.
+Some major services offered by women’s health centers are health checks, counseling services, support for abused women, breast cancer care, etc.

 - Aged care.
 Aged care centers are institutions designed for elder people and those with special needs.
 Because of the growing elderly in Australia, there are many aged care centers all throughout the country to help the elderly population live a dignified and safe senior life.
 Aged care centers are sometimes referred to as home care or nursing homes.